insin/newforms/docs/react_client.rst

 ============================
 Interactive Forms with React
 ============================
+This section focuses on API and patterns of usage that are applicable to using newforms to create interactive forms in a React component in the browser.

 Other documentation sections use the API for providing user input when creating a Form instance, to demonstrate behaviour and features based on user input in a